sanacommerce/DeveloperPortal/DeveloperPortal/getting-started/developing-an-addon/create-addon-project.md

-# Create a new Add-on Project
+# Create an Add-on Project

 Before writing any code, a new project for the future add-on has to be added to the Sana Commerce SDK solution.